What parents need to know

 Is it any good?

-An overly complex plot, characters who behave illogically, and the hackneyed theme of payback for crimes unpunished spoil the long-awaited pairing of iconic movie stars DeNiro and Pacino -- two of our greatest living actors.
+An overly complex plot, characters who behave illogically, and the hackneyed theme of payback for crimes unpunished spoil the long-awaited pairing of iconic movie stars DeNiro and Pacino.
 But for some part of RIGHTEOUS KILL, it's worth the effort.
 Pacino delivers some genuinely funny dialogue, and his performance is winning and relaxed.
 He's far less intense than he's been in his last few outings.
 And strong performances from John Leguizamo and Donnie Wahlberg help cover the looming plot holes that eventually can't be ignored.

 Unfortunately, as written, DeNiro's character doesn't give the actor an opportunity to plumb the depths he usually finds in his roles.
 And, overall, Righteous Kill is a violent movie that doesn't live up to audience expectations.